Ab0213ab/AssortedProgrammingConcepts/README.md

 -	THREAD 1: output random characters like a, b, c, d, …
 -	THREAD 2: output random digits like 0, 1, 2, 3, …
 - THREAD 3: output random characters like !, @, #, $, …

-Display a minimum of 10,000 of each of the three sets.
 Write test code that ensures the code functions correctly.

 **Output**